zaBogdan/Genisys/README.md

 ### Improvements
 Here is a list of to be done before release:
+- [x] Add the option of posts to be encrypted
-- [ ] Add the option of posts to be encrypted
+- [ ] Add the option for posts to be decrypted.
 - [ ] Link the posts with the author, by adding foreignKeys
 - [ ] Found a way to store for 30 days the deleted posts.